 Boxwoods are iconic shrubs, but they're not perfectly suited for all climates.
-The elegance and formality that boxwood hedges lend to a landscape is unmatched by other shrubs, but in many locations they suffer badly in the winter time.
+The elegance and formality that boxwood hedges lend to a landscape is unmatched by other shrubs, but in many locations, they suffer badly in the wintertime.
 Protecting boxwood in winter is no small task, but boxwood winter damage is no small thing for your shrub.
 Just like you care for your boxwoods in summer, care of boxwoods in winter is paramount.
 Luckily, we're here to help.

 Boxwood Winter Damage

+Boxwoods suffer badly in winter because they're native to areas where winters are very mild.
+This means that having them in your landscape may require a great deal more effort to keep them looking good.
+Winter burn is a common problem of boxwoods.
+It may cause you some pretty serious concern the first time you see it, but a little bit isn't usually a major problem.
 The primary symptom of winter burn is a discoloration of exposed areas of the plant, especially on the south side.
 Leaves may bleach to a tannish color, or they may necrotize and turn brown to black.
 Either way, those particular leaves are goners, but unless the burn is extensive or your bush is very young, it'll survive to see another winter.
 It's when this happens year after year that your bush may start to suffer long-term damage.

 Boxwood Winter Protection